zoogie/old-browserhax-XL/README.md

 ## FAQ
-Q: Will you support the other 3 smaller regions (Korea, China, Taiwan)?<br>
-A: The https://3ds.hacks.guide already has a good free method for these regions in safecerthax, so I don't plan on porting right now.

 Q: Will this exploit be fixed in a firmware update?<br>
 A: Last time I suggested about 50% odds new-browserhax being fixed which turned out to be 100% odds.
 So I guess that means we average those two and get a 75% chance of it being fixed this time :p<br>I really don't know.